Protein Biophysics Laboratory, Department of Life Science, Rikkyo University

 There is a regulatory system common to all ATP synthases, which is called "ADP-inhibition."
 The ADP-inhibition is caused by the tightly bound ADP after ATP hydrolysis reaction.
 The relationship between ADP-inhibition and the inhibition by the epsilon subunit is obscure since both inhibit ATPase activity, make it difficult to distinguish which mode of the inhibition is responsible for the particular moment.
 We have shown that inhibition by the epsilon subunit counteracts ADP-inhibition by single-molecular and biochemical analyses.

 Under certain conditions, ATPase and H+ pump uncouple.

 We recently found that depending on the nucleotide binding state of epsilon subunit, the coupling between ATPase and H+ pumping is altered.
+Under certain conditions, the epsilon subunit works as the molecular "clutch."
 We have been trying to figure out the molecular mechanism of the uncoupling and its physiological significance.

 Kadoya, F. et al. (2011) Biochem.
 J. 437, 135

 We also have been studying about thermal stability of ferredoxin, high puressure tolerance of IPMDH and so on.